betheden/hebrew-grammar/README.md

 * Add a "conditional particle" classification?
 * Add a "discourse particle" classification?
 * Separate "preposition with definite article" (Rd) into two distinct morphological items, "preposition" (R) + "definite article" (Td)?
+* Re-evaluate: should the category "determined state" be added into the parsing morphology?
+How much information concerning the meaning of the determined state should be included in the grammar?

 ### Third stage